Wētā have been in New Zealand for around 190 million years. Do they live on school grounds? And if so, what do they eat at mealtime?

 Research findings

 Stéphane says that wētā are not very common on the schools’ grounds.
 He thinks that school environments are often too tidy, and the gardens don’t contain the right kinds of plants.
-But now that the students are wētā experts, they want to make more wētā-friendly habitats so they can continue to learn about these nocturnal natives.
+But now that the students are wētā experts, they want to make more wētā-friendly habitats so they can continue to learn about these nocturnal17 natives.

 Ongoing research

 The students also realised that the houses they had been using were not ideal, so they took it upon themselves to design a wētā house that is safer and more desirable to wētā.
-Read about their efforts and their new prototype in the article Redesigning wētā houses.
+Read about their efforts and their new prototype18 in the article Redesigning wētā houses.

 Genetics, conservation and biodiversity